patnaikshekhar/KEDA-Azure-Storage-Queues-Node/Readme.md

 done
 ```

-You should now see pods automatically spinning up.
+You should now see pods automatically spinning up to process the message.
+Once all the messages have been processed you would be able to see the pods getting terminated.